-The medical school ensures the provision and ready availability of basic textbooks and other relevant educational materials for its undergraduate interns in each of the required disciplines.
+The medical school ensures the provision and ready availability of basic textbooks and other relevant educational materials (e.g. relevant medical journals and on-line resources) for its undergraduate interns in each of the required disciplines.

 IT-10: Appointment of Qualified Supervisors